Reecepbcups/local-interchain/WINDOWS.md

-# Setup Windows Environment to Run [Interchain Test](https://github.com/strangelove-ventures/interchaintest)
+# Setup Windows Environment to Run [Local Interchain](https://github.com/Reecepbcups/local-interchain)

-This is a step-by-step guide to setup a Windows environment and add the missing dependencies to run [Local Interchain](https://github.com/Reecepbcups/local-interchain) (Will soon be pushed to the Interchain Test Repo)
+This is a step-by-step guide to setup a Windows environment and add the missing dependencies to run [Local Interchain](https://github.com/Reecepbcups/local-interchain)

-**Interchain Test enables developers to :-**
+**Local Interchain enables developers to :-**
 - Quickly spin up a local testnet for any wasm chain.
 - Test IBC connection compatibility on a high level between multiple local chains.
 - Execute binary commands such as `tx decode` *[see example](https://github.com/Reecepbcups/local-interchain/blob/main/scripts/api_test.py#L29-L33)*.